ValKmjolnir/Nasal-Interpreter/README.md

 Better choose the latest update of the interpreter.
 Download the source and build it!
 It's quite easy to build this interpreter.

-__CAUTION__: If want to use the release zip/tar.gz file to build the interpreter, please read the [__Release Notes__](#release-notes) below to make sure this release file has no fatal bugs.
+__CAUTION__: If want to use the release zip/tar.gz file to build the interpreter, please read the [__Release Notes__](./doc/dev.md#release-notes) to make sure this release file has no fatal bugs.
 There are some tips to fix the release manually.

 Use g++(`MinGW-w64`) or MSVC(`Visual Studio`) on __`Windows`__ platform.
 Download MinGW-w64 [__HERE__](https://www.mingw-w64.org/downloads/)(Visual Studio also has this), and use g++/clang++ on __`linux/macOS/Unix`__ platform (we suggest `clang`).